 Zing Zang’s 8-ounce cans are convenient because you can crack one open and sip a single serving or use it to mix cocktails in an outdoor setting, like at the beach or a campsite.
 Thanks to its small size, you don’t have to worry about an open bottle going bad.
 Plus, they're pretty convenient for drinking on the go because you don’t have to lug around a large bottle.

-The flavors in this petite can come from natural ingredients, including real lime and lemon juice, orange bitters, and pure cane sugar.
-They're completely free of unsavory additives, like high-fructose corn syrup and saccharine sugars.
+The flavors in this petite can come from ingredients like real lime and lemon juice, orange bitters, and pure cane sugar.

 While the small serving and the natural sweetness are draws, it’s the flavor of Zing Zang’s sweet and sour mix that makes it appealing.
 The bold citrus flavors lend well to everything from a whiskey sour to a simple vodka over ice.

 Size: 8 ounces | Ingredients: Filtered water, pure cane sugar, natural flavors, pineapple juice from concentrate, citric acid, vegetable juice (for color), xanthan gum, salt, stevia leaf extract | Servings: 1 | Calories: 90